jobindjohn/vivaplus_v0.2/docs/index.md

 The documentation and validation catalogues are licensed under a **Creative Commons Attribution 4.0** International License [![](https://i.creativecommons.org/l/by/4.0/80x15.png)](http://creativecommons.org/licenses/by/4.0/)

 ## How to cite

-If you use the models or simulations, cite as
+If you use the models or simulations, consider citing the [**"Hello, World!" article**](https://www.frontiersin.org/articles/10.3389/fbioe.2022.918904/full) where we introduce the VIVA+ models.

-John, J., Klug, C., Kranjec, M., Svenning, E., & Iraeus, J., Frontiers in Bioengineering and Biotechnology (2022).
-Hello, World!
-VIVA+: A Human Body Model lineup to evaluate Sex-Differences in Crash Protection.

 ```
 @Article{John2022,